-The manufacturer is responsible for respecting these constraints.
-Technical means (like sealing) for preventing a programmer from circumventing the interface or programming hidden commands are not possible.
-The programmer of the legally relevant software part should be instructed by the manufacturer about these requirevant function of the system.
-Therefore the following provisions have been taken in the example system to fulfil the requirement (c): The load cells send the measurement data in encrypted form.
+- (1) (I) In the example 5.2.1.2.a/.c the legally non-relevant application controls the start of the legally relevant procedures in the library.
+Omitting a call of these procedures would of course inhibit the legally relevant function of the system.
+Therefore the following provisions have been taken in the example system to fulfil the requirement 5.2.1.2.d: The digital sensors send the measurement data in encrypted form.
 The key for decryption is hidden in the library.
 Only the procedures in the library know the key and are able to read, decrypt, and display measurement values.
 If the application programmer wants to read and process measurement values, he is forced to use the legally relevant procedures in the library that perform all legally required functions as a side effect when being called.
-The library contains procedures that export the decrypted measurement values allowing the application programmer to use them for his own needs after the legally relevant processing has been finished.
+The library contains procedures that export the decrypted measurement values allowing the application programmer to use them for his own needs after the legally relevant processing has been finished. - (2) (I)/(II) The software of an electronic electricity meter is reading raw measurement values from an analogue-digital converter (ADC).
+For the correct calculation of the measurement values the delay between the "data ready" event from the ADC to finishing buffering of the measurement values is crucial.
+The raw values are read by an interrupt routine initiated by the "data ready" signal.
+The instrument is able to communicate via an interface with other electronic devices in parallel served by another interrupt routine (legally non-relevant communication).
+Interpreting the requirement 5.2.1.2 for such a configuration, it follows that the priority of the interrupt routine for processing the measurement values shall be higher than that of the communication routine.